 I study social norms; how they change; & globalisation.

 My forthcoming book is entitled "THE GREAT GENDER DIVERGENCE".
-It presents a global history of how societies come to support gender equality, why this varies across the world, and what drives change over time.
+It explains how societies come to support gender equality, and why rates of change vary across the world.

 I've published on: